-All Secondary Students should be in their homeroom very soon after 8.15am, ready to have the morning attendance register taken.
-Any students arriving significantly after after 8.15, but before the end of homeroom at 8.25, will be recorded as late (tardy).
-Students who arrive after 8.25, and therefore miss homeroom registration altogether, are recorded as absent from school for that day, since daily attendance is based on morning registration.
-Homeroom attendance is mandatory, as it is when students are given important announcements about school events and other important information from their homeroom teacher.
+All Secondary Students should be in their homeroom at 8.15am, ready to have the morning attendance register taken.
+Any students arriving significantly after 8.15am, but before the end of homeroom at 8.25am, will be recorded as late (tardy).
+Students who arrive after 8.25am, and therefore miss homeroom registration altogether, are recorded as absent from school for that day, since daily attendance is based on morning registration.
+Homeroom attendance is mandatory, creating an opportunity for students to connect with their peers and teachers in a more informal setting.
+This time is used for announcements, sharing important information, and building a supportive classroom community.
+Regular homeroom attendance can help students feel more engaged and connected to the school, promoting a positive school culture and improving overall student morale.
 Repeated homeroom absences will be followed up by homeroom teachers and/or the Head of Middle and High Schools.